carlosrondon95/waxhub_v3/README.md

 ├── firebase_options.dart    # Auto-generated Firebase config
 └── main.dart                # App entry point
 ```

 ---

-## 🎯 Purpose of the Project
+## 🎯 Purpose

-WaxHub is part of the final project for a **Higher National Diploma in Cross-Platform Application Development (CFGS DAM)**, but it is also a personal project created with passion for vinyl culture.
+WaxHub is developed as the final project for a **Higher National Diploma in
+Cross-Platform Application Development (CFGS DAM)**, combining academic rigor
+with a genuine passion for vinyl culture.

-The goal is to deliver a professional, well-structured, scalable, and polished application.
+The goal is to deliver a professional, scalable, and polished application that
+solves real problems for collectors.

 ---